dragonisdev/backend-course-project-express-2026/README.md

 When wanting to interact in Aiven's web console, go to MySQL service on Aiven and connect, then input:
 `mysql -h <host> -P <port> -u <user> -p <database>`

+Or use DBeaver and input Aiven DB credentials

 Finally `SHOW TABLES`